Link building is, by far and away, one of the most valuable things any digital marketer can know about.

-Since there’s a vast variety of content formats to choose from, it’s vital to understand what content is best for backlinks in 2018.
+Since there’s a vast variety of content formats to choose from, it’s vital to understand what content is best for backlinks.
 For example, everyone loves video content, but videos are usually discovered on a specialized engine like YouTube and may not have real backlink “pull.”

 Bloggers and brands alike are tempted to give up on white hat backlink methods when they don’t get the results they want.
 That leads to complicated schemes, trashy links, and often, to getting ejected from Google search results entirely.
 And nobody wants that!

 With these white hat backlink tips, you’ll be ahead of the game – and you’ll also be playing by the rules.
 That will create the kind of sustainable results that you really want, putting your site on a trajectory to become a top contender on Google.